-This isn't your typical lentil stew — the addition of sweet potato and quinoa not only boosts this recipe's nutritional profile, but they also adds a textural counterpoint to the soft red lentils.
+This isn't your typical red lentil stew — the addition of sweet potato and quinoa not only boosts this recipe's nutritional profile, but also adds a textural counterpoint to the soft red lentils.
 This recipe is versatile, too.
 Yellow potatoes or carrots could easily stand in for the sweet potatoes and, if you prefer a creamier soup, a splash of coconut milk will do the trick.
 Just don't leave out the lemon juice!
+Make this cozy red lentil soup on a cold night––it’ll warm you right up!

 Sweet Potato, Quinoa, and Red Lentil Stew [Vegan]